ihmeuw-scicomp/jobmon/jobmon_gui/src/help_page/help.md

 You can submit a new ticket [here](https://helpdesk.ihme.washington.edu/tickets/)

 ## Documentation
-You can see the Jobmon documentation [here](https://scicomp-docs.ihme.washington.edu/jobmon/current/quickstart.html)
+You can view the Jobmon documentation [here](https://scicomp-docs.ihme.washington.edu/jobmon/current/quickstart.html)